MarkSamuell/dbEngine_bash_project/README.md

 # DBENGINE Bash Script
-stimulation of a database engine with bash script
+simulation of a database engine with bash script
 - DB engine runs by running "./dbengine" as main script.
 - "dbengine" file must have execute permission.
 - all scripts should be in the same directory.